iamslash/TIL/prometheus/README.md

 ----

-There 4 kinds of metric types such as Counter, Gauge, Histogram, Summary.
+There are 4 kinds of metric types such as Counter, Gauge, Histogram, Summary.

 **Counter**